Teodor Costăchioiu

 A bit of statistics

-As I still have the results files from Bucharest from last year, I did a quick comparison between the two sessions of the National Assessment.
+Since I still have the results files from last year’s Bucharest session, I did a quick comparison between the two sessions of the National Assessment.

 This rise in high averages is not necessarily a cause for celebration.
-While these scores may tickle parents’ egos, in practice they make it more difficult for the allocation algorithm to separate candidates.
+While these scores may tickle parents’ egos, in practice, they make it more difficult for the allocation algorithm to distinguish among candidates.
 In the case of top high schools, this crowding at the top leads to fierce competition, where even a high grade may no longer be enough for a desirable place – leaving very good students on the sidelines.

 This is best seen by comparing the 2024 and 2025 grade distributions.
 To illustrate the differences, I have chosen to use a step histogram in my graphs, which better highlights the overlaps between years and allows a clearer visual comparison.
 The first histogram I show is the histogram of the entire set of grades – all the averages obtained by students in Bucharest each year.